 - Mark existing workarounds accordingly, e.g. see https://github.com/os-autoinst/os-autoinst-distri-opensuse/pull/3344#issuecomment-319284634

-#2 Updated by riafarov about 4 years ago
+#2 Updated by riafarov over 4 years ago

 Original issue was reproduced by increasing loglevel for kernel messages to debug.